Seetal-2003/pizza-place-sales-analysis/README.md

 📊 Dashboard Insights:
 🔹 Overall Performance:
       •	    Total Revenue: ₹8,17,860.05
       •	    Total Pizzas Sold: 49,574
       •	    Total Orders: 21,350
       •	    Average Order Value: ₹38.31
       •     Average Pizzas per Order: 2.32

 🔹 Customer Behaviour:
       •	    Orders peak during 12 PM–1 PM and 4 PM–7 PM
-      •	The pizza place gets a consistent number of daily customers throughout the period 🔹 Pizza Category & Size:
+      •	    The pizza place gets a consistent number of daily customers throughout the period

+🔹 Pizza Category & Size:
       •	    Top Category: Classic (14,579 pizzas sold)
-      •	Top Size: Large (L) – accounts for 45.89% of total sales 🔹 Top Performing Pizzas:
+      •	    Top Size: Large (L) – accounts for 45.89% of total sales

+🔹 Top Performing Pizzas:
       •	    By Quantity Sold:
-	-The Classic Deluxe Pizza
+	-    The Classic Deluxe Pizza
-	-The Barbecue Chicken Pizza
+	-    The Barbecue Chicken Pizza
-	-The Hawaiian Pizza
+	-    The Hawaiian Pizza
-	-The Pepperoni Pizza
+	-    The Pepperoni Pizza
-	-The Thai Chicken Pizza
+	-    The Thai Chicken Pizza
       •	    By Revenue Generated:
-	-The Thai Chicken Pizza (₹43,843.25)
+	-    The Thai Chicken Pizza (₹43,843.25)
-	-The Barbecue Chicken Pizza
+	-    The Barbecue Chicken Pizza
-	-The California Chicken Pizza
+	-    The California Chicken Pizza
-	-The Classic Deluxe Pizza
+	-    The Classic Deluxe Pizza
-	-The Spicy Italian Pizza
+	-    The Spicy Italian Pizza

 🔹 Low Performing Pizzas:
       •	    Least Sold:
-	-The Brie Carre Pizza
+	-    The Brie Carre Pizza
-	-The Spinach Supreme Pizza
+	-    The Spinach Supreme Pizza
-        -The Calabrese Pizza
+        -    The Calabrese Pizza
-	-The Chicken Pesto Pizza
+	-    The Chicken Pesto Pizza

 ✅ Conclusion:
 This Excel dashboard effectively transforms pizza sales data into easy-to-understand visuals and insights.
 It helps the business:
       •	    Focus on top-selling pizzas and high-performing categories
       •	    Improve marketing and promotions for underperforming items
       •	    Plan inventory based on demand for certain sizes
       •	    Allocate staff efficiently during peak hours By using Excel’s powerful features, this project shows how even simple tools can deliver meaningful business intelligence.